 PLAN YOUR TRIP

 Tourism in France is at an all-time high with a total of 89.4 million visitors in 2018 and a target of 100 million tourists for 2020.
+Paris alone had over 40 million visitors in 2018, with 15 million visiting EuroDisney, the most popular attraction; 7 million visited the Eiffel Tower and 8 million tourists visited the Louvre.
 There is no surprise that France is the most visited country in the world and, in 2016, the travel and tourism industry contributed 198.3 billion euros towards the French economy and created 2.8 billion jobs, both directly and indirectly.

 France tourist numbers show it has many key attractions which make it such an appealing destination for tourists including Disneyland with more than 15 million visitors each year and Notre Dame, attracting 13 million visitors each year.
 In addition to these cultural landmarks, there is also the wine tourism industry and its positioning as the crossroads of the European Union that make it even more appealing for both business and leisure travel.